tonylindeberg/pyscsp/README.md

 pip install 'pyscsp[torch]'
 ```
 Note, however, that you must then have PyTorch already installed to use
 this option.
-Otherwise, the installation command will generate an
+Otherwise, the installation command may generate an
 error message.

 These modules can also be downloaded directly from GitHub: